 Q: Where should I turn to next for help relieving my pain and other symptoms caused by a herniated disc?

 Q: Will existing hardware affect my surgery?

 A: Many patients with hardware have successful results with our surgery.
 Some may even be candidates for hardware removal.
 We can also remove scar tissue buildup from previous surgery.
-We will have to take a look at your MRI report or films to get a better idea on whether or not we would be able to help.
+After reviewing your MRI report, we can give you a better idea of whether or not we would be able to help.

 Q: How long is the rehabilitation period after surgery at Laser Spine Institute?